 The Do's and Don’ts

 DO read the fine print of your mattress warranty—scan your warranty for any combination of the terms "floor bed mattress" as floor use may void coverage.
-Even if floor use doesn’t affect the warranty, we recommend consulting the mattress manufacturer for floor use guidelines.
+Even if floor use doesn’t affect the warranty, we recommend consulting the mattress manufacturer for the best floor use guidelines for your mattress.

 DO NOT set up your mattress without cleaning the area where it will be placed.
 If there is carpet or a rug, vacuum and steam clean to remove buildup in the fibers.
 On hard surfaces, vacuum, mop, and use a disinfectant cleaning product to sanitize.
 Make sure the surface is completely dry before setting up the mattress.